-Targa has entered into Indemnification Agreements (each, a "Targa Indemnification Agreement") with each director and officer of Targa and certain other former directors of Targa (each, a "Targa Indemnitee").
-Each Targa Indemnification Agreement provides that Targa will indemnify and hold harmless each Targa Indemnitee for Expenses (as defined in the Targa Indemnification Agreement) to the fullest extent permitted or authorized by law in effect on the date of the agreement or as it may be amended to provide more advantageous rights to the Targa Indemnitee.
-If such indemnification is unavailable as a result of a court decision and if Targa and the Targa Indemnitee are jointly liable in the proceeding, Targa will contribute funds to the Targa Indemnitee for his Expenses in proportion to relative benefit and fault of Targa and the Targa Indemnitee in the transaction giving rise to the proceeding.
+Targa Resources Corp. ("Targa Corp."), the indirect parent of TRI Resources Inc. ("Targa"), has entered into Indemnification Agreements (each, a "Targa Corp.
+Indemnification Agreement") with each director and officer of Targa, including Messrs.
+Joyce, Perkins, Heim, McParland, Johnson, Whalen, Chung, Meloy, Kagan, Redd and Hwang (each, a "Indemnitee").
+Each Targa Corp.
+Indemnification Agreement provides that Targa Corp. will indemnify and hold harmless each Indemnitee for Expenses (as defined in the Targa Corp.
+Indemnification Agreement) to the fullest extent permitted or authorized by law in effect on the date of the agreement or as it may be amended to provide more advantageous rights to the Indemnitee.
+If such indemnification is unavailable as a result of a court decision and if Targa Corp. and the Indemnitee are jointly liable in the proceeding, Targa Corp. will contribute funds to the Indemnitee for his Expenses in proportion to relative benefit and fault of Targa Corp. and Indemnitee in the transaction giving rise to the proceeding.

-Each Targa Indemnification Agreement also provides that Targa will indemnify the Targa Indemnitee for monetary damages for actions taken as a director or officer of Targa, or for serving at Targa's request as a director or officer or another position at another corporation or enterprise, as the case may be but only if (i) the Targa Indemnitee acted in good faith and, in the case of conduct in his official capacity, in a manner he reasonably believed to be in the best interests of Targa and, in all other cases, not opposed to the best interests of Targa and (ii) in the case of a criminal proceeding, the Targa Indemnitee must have had no reasonable cause to believe that his conduct was unlawful.
-The Targa Indemnification Agreement also provides that Targa must advance payment of certain Expenses to the Targa Indemnitee, including fees of counsel, subject to receipt of an undertaking from the Targa Indemnitee to return such advance if it is it is ultimately determined that the Targa Indemnitee is not entitled to indemnification.
+Each Targa Corp.
+Indemnification Agreement also provides that Targa Corp. will indemnify the Indemnitee for monetary damages for actions taken as a director or officer of Targa Corp., or for serving at Targa Corp.'s request as a director or officer or another position at another corporation or enterprise, as the case may be but only if (i) the Indemnitee acted in good faith and, in the case of conduct in his official capacity, in a manner he reasonably believed to be in the best interests of Targa Corp. and, in all other cases, not opposed to the best interests of Targa Corp. and (ii) in the case of a criminal proceeding, the Indemnitee must have had no reasonable cause to believe that his conduct was unlawful.
+The Targa Corp.
+Indemnification Agreement also provides that Targa Corp. must advance payment of certain Expenses to the Indemnitee, including fees of counsel, subject to receipt of an undertaking from the Indemnitee to return such advance if it is it is ultimately determined that the Indemnitee is not entitled to indemnification.